Spread the love

 Chinese compo phrases for shock

-Now that you’ve learnt some examples of Chinese idioms to describe feelings, use them in your Chinese compo and see what difference it makes.
+Now that you’ve learnt some examples of popular Chinese idioms to describe feelings, be sure to use them in your Chinese compo and see what difference it makes.

 Leave a Reply